Test iOS Apps for Accessibility

 Not for use with personal data

-Now that you've installed and updated Xcode, verified installation of XCode Command Line Tools, and installed the axe DevTools Mobile Analyzer on your physical device or simulator, you have everything you need to start running accessibility tests!
+Now that you've installed and updated Xcode, verified installation of Xcode Command Line Tools, and installed the Axe DevTools Mobile Analyzer on your Mac, you have everything you need to start running accessibility tests!
 Follow the steps below to begin scanning your iOS apps.

 Launch the App and Sign In